Batoon Has Served on Rebel Staff since 2012

 Numerous Players Standing Out Early in Practice

-Wommack directed an Ole Miss squad that led the nation in scoring defense (16.0 ppg) and fewest touchdowns allowed (24) a year ago.
+In 2014, Wommack directed an Ole Miss squad that led the nation in scoring defense (16.0 ppg) and fewest touchdowns allowed (24).
 With talent and high-flying energy at every level of the defense, the Rebels also led the SEC in interceptions (22), turnovers forced (32), tackles for loss (7.6/game) and opponent third-down conversion (33.0 percent).

 For the fourth time in his career, Wommack was a nominee for the Broyles Award, presented annually to the most outstanding assistant coach in college football.
 He also earned National Defensive Backs Coach of the Year honors from FootballScoop, along with Jason Jones.